CAC Digital Signature - permalink

 If you have a net capital loss in any year - that is, your losses exceed your gains - you can usually deduct up to $3,000 of this amount from regular income on your tax return.
 You may also be able to carry forward net capital losses and deduct on future tax returns.

-• Browse Related Terms: Capital Gain, capital gain or loss, Capital gains tax (CGT), Long-term capital gain (or loss), Paper profit (or loss), Profit, Profit taking, Realized gain, Unrealized gain, Unrealized loss
+- Browse Related Terms: Basis, Basis price, Capital Gain, Capital gains tax (CGT), Capital loss, Community property, Convertible hedge, Cost basis, Earnings, Fund family, Investment Income, Long-term capital gain (or loss), Paper profit (or loss), Phantom gains, Profit, Realized gain, Return, Return on investment, Sell short, Step-up in basis, Unrealized gain, Unrealized loss, Wash sale

 All > Business > Finance > Personal Finance